orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."

+- Reference to existing ideas.
+This is the generalization of many ideas, it would be ...
+	- existing projects (infrageometry, lingua universalis, kissinger etc...) in the introduction or the first few things after the introduction, but this for now
+	- W

 visualization
 Small ring outline in continuation + vertex?